Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 ---
-title: Authorization - Altinn Apps
+title: Authorization architecture - app
-description: Description of the Authorization Architecture for an App created in Altinn Studio following the standard Asp.Net Core web application template created for Altinn Apps
+description: Description of the Authorization Architecture for an app created in Altinn Studio following the standard Asp.Net Core web application template created for Altinn Apps
 tags: [architecture, security]
 weight: 100
 linktitle: App (asp.net)
 alwaysopen: false
 ---

-{{% notice warning %}}
-NOTE: Work in progress.
-[See Github Issue](https://github.com/Altinn/altinn-studio/issues/963)
-{{% /notice %}}

-Apps hosted in Altinn Apps has [attribute based access control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control).
+The general rule is that a app hosted in Altinn Apps has [attribute based access control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control).
 In short, request is authorized based on attributes for the request.
 Eg what data element is the user accessing, who owns it, what type of data element and so on.